spidernet-io/spiderpool/docs/contributing/development/chart.md

 # Chart Management

-the '/docs' of branch 'webserver' is used by github page
+the '/' of branch 'github_pages' is used as github page

-each version of chart package will be automatically created by CI, they will pushed to '/docs/chart' of branch 'webserver'.
+each version of chart package will be automatically created by CI, they will be pushed to '/chart' of branch 'github_pages'.

-the index.yaml of chart registry will also be updated by CI, and published to '/docs' of branch 'webserver'.
+the '/index.yaml' of branch 'github_pages' will also be updated by CI.

 so, you could use following command to get the chart